MicrosoftDocs/terminal/TerminalDocs/customize-settings/actions.md

 To unbind a keystroke that is bound to an action in the default key bindings, you can set the "command" to "unbound" or null.
-This will allow the keystroke to associate with the commandline application setting instead of performing the default action.
+This will allow the keystroke to associate with the command line application setting instead of performing the default action.

 **Example:**